yotors/icog_eda/README.md

 ### 2. Multivariate EDAs

 - **Definition**: Multivariate EDAs evaluate multiple variables (or components) simultaneously, considering their interactions and dependencies to find optimal solutions.

-- **Process**:
-    - **Exploration**: These algorithms explore combinations of variables to identify interactions that lead to better solutions.
-Unlike univariate EDAs, multivariate EDAs do not treat variables independently but rather evaluate them in the context of other variables.
-    - **Fitness Evaluation**: The fitness of a variable is assessed based on its interaction with other variables.
-This holistic approach allows the algorithm to capture complex relationships and dependencies between variables.
-    - **Learning and Updating**: The algorithm updates its probabilistic model based on the fitness evaluations, refining its understanding of variable interactions to improve future generations of solutions.
+Multivariate distributions are usually represented as probabilistic graphical models (graphs), in which edges denote statistical dependencies (or conditional probabilities) and vertices denote variables.

+- **Types of Multivariate EDAs**:
+    - **Extended Compact Genetic Algorithm (eCGA)**: Utilizes a compact representation of the population and models dependencies between variables using a probabilistic model.
+It extends the compact genetic algorithm by incorporating linkage learning to identify and exploit variable interactions.
+    - **Bayesian Optimization Algorithm (BOA)**: Employs Bayesian networks to model the dependencies between variables.
+By sampling from these networks, BOA generates new solutions that account for complex interactions, leading to more robust optimization.
+    - **Factorized Distribution Algorithm (FDA)**: Decomposes the problem into smaller subproblems by factorizing the joint probability distribution.
+This approach allows FDA to efficiently model and optimize variable interactions.
+    - **Learning Factorized Distribution Algorithm (LFDA)**: An extension of FDA that incorporates learning mechanisms to improve the factorization process.
+LFDA adapts the factorization based on the observed data, enhancing the optimization performance.
+    - **Dependency Structure Matrix Genetic Algorithm (DSMGA)**: Uses a dependency structure matrix to capture and exploit variable dependencies.
+DSMGA identifies and preserves important variable interactions, leading to more effective optimization.

+Multivariate EDAs leverage these advanced models to capture and utilize variable dependencies, providing powerful tools for solving complex optimization problems.
 - **Example**:
     - In iCog Labs, a multivariate EDA would evaluate the entire set of robotic components by considering the interactions between different parts.
 For instance, it would assess the combination of sensors, actuators, and control algorithms collectively, taking into account the overall performance and efficiency of the robot rather than evaluating each component independently.